MinovS63/TODO/README.md

 # TODO
 # WinForms To-Do App

-A simple WinForms To-Do application that lets you add, delete, and mark tasks as completed.
+A simple WinForms To-Do application that lets you add and delete tasks.

 ## How to Run: